RickStrahl/MarkdownMonster/README.md

 The editor and previewer are HTML and JavaScript based, so you can also apply any custom styling and even hook up custom JavaScript code if you want to get fancy beyond the basic configurability.
 The preview themes are easy to modify HTML and CSS templates, so if you need to create a custom format so it matches your application's style it's quite easy to create a custom Preview theme or simply reference an online style sheet.

 ## Extensible with .NET Add-ins
 But the **key feature** and the main reason I built this tool, is that it is **extensible**, so that you and I can plug additional functionality into it.
-Markdown Monster includes an add-in model that lets you add buttons to the UI, interact with the active document and the entire UI and attach to life cycle event to get notifications of various application events like  documents opening and closing, documents being saved and the application shutting down etc..
+Markdown Monster includes an add-in model that lets you add buttons to the UI, interact with the active document and the entire UI and attach to life cycle event to get notifications of various application events like documents opening and closing, documents being saved and the application shutting down, etc..

 You can find documentation for creating Addins here: